mandeeps/SU-WaterCam/README.md

 sudo mmcli -m 0 –-location-enable-gps-unmanaged -- to tell ModemManager to start the GPS on the Quectel EC25 but not control it, so gpsd can manage it instead
 Enable gps.service in the git config directory so this will be done automatically on boot.

-Bullseye: ModemManager on Bullseye doesn't support --location-enable-gps-unmanaged for the Quectel EC25G apparently, and since RaspberryPi OS has not officially released a Bookworm-based version yet, we work around this by -

-Creating a custom Udev rule to tell ModemManager to ignore the GPS:
+Bullseye: ModemManager on Bullseye doesn't support --location-enable-gps-unmanaged for the Quectel EC25 apparently, and since RaspberryPi OS has not officially released a Bookworm-based version yet, we are using Bullseye and working around this by creating a custom Udev rule to tell ModemManager to ignore the GPS:

 create file /etc/udev/rules.d/77-mm-quectel-ignore-gps.rules
 with contents: ATTRS{idVendor}=="2c7c", ATTRS{idProduct}=="0125", SUBSYSTEM=="tty", ENV{ID_MM_PORT_IGNORE}="1"

 Save this and run sudo udevadm control --reload

+sudo udevadm trigger

+If using a different cellular modem change the ids to the appropriate ones, use lsusb to lookup the ids.

 Might need to reboot before next step...